 Richard Riengeutte, Environmental Specialist, joined Blue Heron in January of 2016.
 Mr. Riengeutte has over 25 years of experience as an Environmental, Health & Safety Professional, providing him with in-depth knowledge of the acts and regulations impacting the mining industry.

 Mr. Riengeutte possesses sound knowledge and experience in; construction, exploration, mining, milling, smelting, refining and water treatment processes.
 Experienced in utilizing risk management tools to identify, quantify and mitigate risks.
 Proficient with computers and a wide variety of software.

 Kristin Maenpaa, Sr. Auditor / QA/QC Manager, joined Blue Heron in 2013 and is the lead contact at our new regional office in Thunder Bay, Ontario.
 Ms. Maenpaa holds a Bachelor of Science (Honours) Degree in Environmental Science and Toxicology from the University of Western Ontario, as well as a Post-Baccalaureate Diploma in Environmental Science from Capilano College.

 Ms. Maenpaa has been working in the environmental, health and safety field within resource-based industries in Northern Ontario since 2002.
 Her areas of expertise include management system development and auditing, site decommissioning and closure activities, training program development and delivery, and dealing with environmental compliance issues.

-Adam Gauthier, Senior Environmental Technician, originally joined Blue Heron in 2011 as an intern from the Environmental Technician Program at Northern College.
+Adam Gauthier, Environmental Compliance Coordinator, originally joined Blue Heron in 2011 as an intern from the Environmental Technician Program at Northern College.
 He departed for a few years to broaden his experience by working at the DeBeers Gacho Kue Project near Yellowknife, NWT and has since returned to us in 2017.